mutumaian29/payments-intelligence/README.md

 1. Clone the repository
 2. Open the notebook in Jupyter or Google Colab
 3. Install required Python packages (`pandas`, `matplotlib`, `seaborn`)
 4. Run all cells top to bottom

+## 🗂 Dataset

+- **Primary source (versioned):** `igaming_payments_20k.csv`
+- **Live inspection view (read-only):**
+  👉 [Google Sheets – Transaction Dataset (https://docs.google.com/spreadsheets/d/1UayaGCyMndqBl9BxQuy2Yniw_sQHZqNIfcm9oEYhUKk/edit?usp=sharing)

+> The Google Sheet is provided for exploratory inspection only.
+> All analysis in this repository is based on the versioned CSV file.

 ---